 - Dried leaves and buds for smoking.

 How you decide to use medical marijuana is up to you.
 Each method works differently in your body and has its own benefits and drawbacks.
-For instance, if you smoke or vaporize cannabis, you will experience the effects more quickly.
+For instance, if you smoke or vaporize cannabis, you will experience the effects more quickly, but some people don’t want to deal with the taste of plant extracts and they don’t have to with edible marijuana.
 On the other hand, if you consume it via edibles, it will take relatively longer, around one to two hours, for you to experience the effects.

 ⎆ Where to find medical marijuana.